The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Dramatis Personae

 The canonical class $K_{dP_r}$ is $c_1(dP_r)$ and its self-intersection is the {\bf degree}: using \eqref{intdPr}, we see that the degree is $c_1(dP_r)^2 = 9-r$.
 For instance, the degree 3 surface in $\IP^2$, on which there are the famous 27 lines, corresponds to $r=6$ blowups.

-From the degree, we see the $r \leq 8$, thus there are only $8+1$ del Pezzo surfaces ($r=0,\ldots,8$) which are Fano.
+From the degree, we see the $r \leq 8$, thus there are only $8+1$ del Pezzo surfaces ($r=0,\ldots,8$) which are Fano \footnote{ When $r=9$, we have $c_1(dP_r)^2 = 0$ so that $dP_9$ is not Fano.
+It has been jocundly called half-K3 because while the first Chern class is not zero, it ``squares'' to zero.
+In the mathematics literature, del Pezzo surfaces and Fano surfaces are synonymous in that Fano varieties in complex dimension 2 are called del Pezzo, but in the physics literature, $dP_9$ has been added to the list of del Pezzo surfaces. }.
 It is remarkable that they correspond to the exceptional simply-laced series in semi-simple Lie algebras, viz., $E_{r = 8,7,6,\ldots,1}$ with the convention that

 in the precise sense that the matrix of intersection forms in \eqref{intdPr} is the adjacency matrix of the Dynkin diagram for affine $E_r$ (with the extra affine node corresponding to $\ell$).
 Finally, we remark that $dP_{r=1,2,3}$ are toric varieties.